pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 ### Z

 "Es mejor morir de pie que vivir de rodillas."
 "It's better to die on your feet than to live on your knees."
-–Emiliano Zapata
+--Emiliano Zapata

 "Life is trouble.
 Only Death is not.
 To be alive is to undo your belt and look for trouble!"
 --[Alexis Zorba](https://en.wikipedia.org/wiki/Zorba_the_Greek_(film))